 Thankfully, living with multiple sclerosis does not have to mean losing the ability to drive.
 There is a variety of adaptive automobile equipment available.
 The National Multiple Sclerosis Society can help you consider all your needs and resources for staying mobile.
 Check with your healthcare provider—perhaps an occupational therapist—and then start looking into which adaptive automobile equipment is right for you.
 For example, mechanical or digital hand controls can operate the gas and brake.
 Adaptive steering and/or braking mechanisms require less pressure than usual.
 Turning and transfer seats, lifts, and ramps can make vehicle transfers easier, and driving a car more comfortable.

 Support Along the Way

 While purchasing a wheelchair accessible vehicle is an investment, there are options for funding assistance available.
-Toyota, Chrysler, General Motors, Ford and Honda all offer rebates when purchasing new cars that include adaptive auto equipment.
+Many original equipment manufacturers (OEMs) offer rebates when purchasing new cars that include adaptive auto equipment.
 Help Hope Live, a non-profit organization that specializes in medical fundraising, may also be able to assist.